-Whether you’re stepping back in time in Zanzibar’s Stone Town, following the vast wildebeest migration across the Serengeti, or standing beside the Ngorongoro Crater – you’ll love the truly ‘big’ game experience that is Tanzania.
+Whether you’re watching hippos wallow in the Great Ruaha River, tracking the Big Five in the Ngorongoro Crater or following the epic wildebeest migration across the Serengeti – you’ll love the truly ‘big’ game experience that is Tanzania.

-And you won’t want to miss the wall of pink flamingos that skim the surface of Manyara, the country’s biggest soda lake, or the area’s famous tree-climbing lions.
+If, however, you want to explore lush forests and verdant vegetation, head straight to the Ngorongoro Conservation Area, the world’s largest volcanic caldera and sanctuary to an extraordinary proliferation of wildlife.
+Nearby lies Lake Manyara, where you can’t miss the pink flamingos that skim the surface of the country’s biggest soda lake, or the area’s famous tree-climbing lions.

-Talk to Augusta about a ‘big’ game, tailor-made vacation in Tanzania.
+Talk to our experts about a luxury, tailor-made holiday in Tanzania.